 How long does it take to get the results?

 Not at this time.
-Keep in mind, cutting edge technology is not covered in most fields of medicine.
-As a technician, the charge is a nominal fee for this technology despite the high cost of the equipment and the cost of running a lab.
-Insurance coverage should not keep you away.
-Think of all of the other less important things we spend our money on!
-Ask about options for funding and pre-payment plans.
+Keep in mind that cutting-edge technology is not covered in most fields of medicine.
+As a technician, the charge is a nominal fee for this technology despite the high cost of the equipment and the cost of running a temperature-controlled lab; insurance coverage should not keep you away.
+You can also ask us about options for funding and pre-payment plans.

 We charge based on regional factors.
-Pricing is inclusive of images, three tier interpretation, full written report and a general 30 minute overview consultation with Caitlin Wells, CTT.
-We offer full body screenings, as well as female and male profiles starting at $299.
-Most agree this is a small price to pay for EARLY breast cancer detection.
+Pricing is inclusive of images, interpretation, full written report, and a general 30-minute overview consultation.
+We offer full body screenings, as well as female and male profiles, starting at $299.

-What do I do if a Thermogram is positive?
+What do I do if a thermogram shows higher risk tissue?

-Take appropriate action and be sure to follow-up as recommended by our doctors and yours.
-Many times we are able to pick up cancerous changes before other standard tests, which provides the ability to act swiftly and appropriately.
+Take appropriate action, and be sure to follow up as recommended by our doctors and yours.
+In some cases, we are able to pick up potentially-dangerous tissue irregularities before other standard tests, which provides the ability to act swiftly and appropriately.
 For example, thyroid heat may be found long before a blood test will show signs of thyroid dysfunction.
-It is well advised to work with a doctor familiar with thermal imaging and its life saving ability.
-We have doctors available for consultation through PACT.
+It is well-advised to work with a doctor familiar with thermal imaging and its life-saving ability.

-About 90% of our patients nationwide have a full body or profile done at the time of exam.
-We have a 97% patient satisfaction rate based on recent surveys.
-The information not only shows areas of dysfunction, but may show if your personal wellness plan is working.
+About 90% of thermography patients nationwide have a full-body or profile done at the time of their exam.
+The information not only shows areas of dysfunction but may also show if your personal wellness plan is working.